perltidy/perltidy/docs/eos_flag.md

 ## Appendix, a little closer look

 A string of text (here, a Perl script) can be stored by Perl in one of two internal storage formats.
 For simplicity let's call them 'B' mode (for 'Byte') mode and 'C' mode (for 'Character').
-The 'C' mode is needed for working with multi-byte characters.
-Thinking of a Perl script as a single long string of text, we can look at the mode of the text of a source script as it is processed by perltidy at three well-defined points:
+The 'B' mode can be used for text with single-byte characters or for storing an encoded string of multi-byte characters.
+The 'C' mode is needed for actually working with multi-byte characters.
+Thinking of a Perl script as a single long string of text, we can look at the mode of the text of a source script as it is processed by perltidy at three points as it is processed by perltidy:

     - when it enters as a source
     - at the intermediate stage as it is processed
     - when it is leaves to its destination

-Since 'C' mode only has meaning within Perl scripts, a rule is that outside of the realm of Perl the text must exist in 'B' mode.
-So the source can only be in 'C' mode if it arrives by a call from another Perl program, and the destination can only be in 'C' mode if the destination is a Perl program.
-If the destination is a file, or object with a print method, then it will be assumed to be ending its existance as a Perl string and will be placed in an end state which is 'B' mode.
+Since 'C' mode only has meaning within Perl scripts, a rule is that outside of the realm of Perl the text must be stored in 'B' mode.

+The source can only be in 'C' mode if it arrives by a call from another Perl program, and the destination can only be in 'C' mode if the destination is a Perl program.
+Otherwise, if the destination is a file, or object with a print method, then it will be assumed to be ending its existance as a Perl string and will be placed in an end state which is 'B' mode.

+Transition from a starting 'B' mode to 'C' mode is done by a decoding operation according to the user settings.
+A transition from an intermediate 'C' mode to an ending 'B' mode is done by an encoding operation.
+It never makes sense to transition from a starting 'C' mode to a 'B' mode, or from an intermediate 'B' mode to an ending 'C' mode.

-Let us make a list of all possible sets of modes to be sure that all cases are covered.
-If each of the three states could be in 'B' or 'C' mode then we would have a total of 2 x 2 x 2 = 8 combinations of states.
-Each end may either be a file or a string reference.
+Let us make a list of all possible sets of string storage modes to be sure that all cases are covered.
+If each of the three stages list above (entry, intermedite, and exit) could be in 'B' or 'C' mode then we would have a total of 2 x 2 x 2 = 8 combinations of states.
+Each end point may either be a file or a string reference.
 Here is a list of them, with a note indicating which ones are possible, and when:

     #   modes    when
     1 - B->B->B  always ok: (file or string )->(file or string)